skifaster/supertags/README.md

 SuperTags is built with ClassX and thus has a full event system built in.
 This is useful if something should happen anytime something is tagged or a tag is removed from an item.

-To subscribe to events within Supertags:
+To subscribe to events within SuperTags:

 ```js
 SuperTags.addEventListener("tag", function(data) {